Panama City, Panama

 When we asked people living in Panama City what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Panama City is generally quite pleasant.
 The city is a vibrant and modern metropolis with plenty of amenities and activities to keep expats and digital nomads entertained.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city is also home to a diverse population, with many expats and digital nomads from all over the world.
 The city is also well-connected, with a reliable public transportation system and easy access to the rest of the country.
-Overall, Panama City is an excellent destination for expats and digital nomads looking for a vibrant and affordable place to live," explained one expat living in Panama City, Panama.
+Overall, Panama City is an excellent destination for expats and digital nomads looking for a vibrant and affordable place to live," wrote one member in Panama City.

 What do expats in Panama City appreciate most about the local culture?

 "Expats in Panama City appreciate the friendly and welcoming nature of the local people.
 They also enjoy the vibrant culture, with its colorful festivals, lively music, and delicious cuisine.
 The city's diverse population, with its mix of Latin American, Caribbean, and European influences, adds to the unique atmosphere.
 Expats also appreciate the city's excellent infrastructure, with its modern transportation system and reliable utilities.
-Finally, the city's tropical climate and stunning natural beauty make it a great place to live," remarked one expat living in Panama City, Panama.
+Finally, the city's tropical climate and stunning natural beauty make it a great place to live," wrote one member in Panama City.

 What do expats find most challenging?